grrowl/xhyve-arch/README.md

 ```
 cd /target/boot
 cat initrd.img-4.4.0-131-generic | nc -l -p 1234
-# run the host command and make sure the ip addres is right
+# now run the below `nc ...` command on the host
 cat vmlinuz-4.4.0-131-generic | nc -l -p 1234
-# run the host command and make sure the ip addres is right
+# run the next `nc ...` on the host
-ls -al
-# check the size is correct
 ```

 On the host, run this.

 ```
 cd boot/
+# after running `cat ...` on the guest:
 nc 192.168.64.8 1234 > initrd.img-4.4.0-131-generic
+# and again for the next file:
 nc 192.168.64.8 1234 > vmlinuz-4.4.0-131-generic
-ls -al
-# check the size is correct
-cd ../
 ```

+after copying the files, run `ls -la` on both guest and host to ensure the file sizes are exactly the same.

 Now, you can `exit` the shell and finish the installation.

-## Modify the start.sh
+## Modify the environment.sh

-If the file change e.g. under 16.04.1 it is 4.4.0.31 but 16.04.5, you have modify the start.sh to say it is now 4.4.0.131
+Update environment.sh to ensure the filenames in `boot/` match.

 ## Start your new OS